shameekagarwal/shameekagarwal.github.io/_posts/2025-08-21-high-level-design-ii.md

 - in this case, we can choose between "latency" and "consistency"
 - pac is the same as cap, while elc is for else choose between latency consistency
 - what consistency vs latency means - we can choose between asynchronous replication and synchronous replication during writes. similarly, we can either read from any replica for fast reads, or read from master for the latest consistent value
+- dynamodb is a pa/el system. it provides eventual consistency
+- spanner is a pc/ec system. it provides consistency using techniques like atomic clocks and 2 phase commit
-- my understanding - in mongodb for e.g. we can configure the consistency levels when performing operations, so that we choose consistency over low latency, by for e.g. reading from the leader, ensuring writes go to all the replicas, etc
+- my understanding - mongodb for e.g. is unique, as we can configure the consistency levels when performing operations, so that we choose consistency over low latency, by for e.g. reading from the leader, ensuring writes go to all the replicas, etc

 ## Improve Quality Attributes of Databases